-If you are not on the two-track system, then you can move to any country you chose and all you have to do is notify the Fund of your change in address.
-If you are already on the two-track system, you need to submit a series of documents to the Fund every time you change your country of residence.
+If you are not on the Two-Track system and you move to another country, all you have to do is notify the Fund of your change in address.
+If you are already on the Two-Track system, you need to submit a series of documents to the Fund every time you change your country of residence.
 Please provide the Fund with proof of residence in your current country with an official certificate of residence, proof of your arrival date with an official passport stamp, and an E.11 form for a change in country of residence.
-Please note, the E.11 form is necessary for a change in country of residence while the E.10 form is necessary only for those initially entering the two-track system.
+Please note, the E.11 form is necessary for a change in country of residence while the E.10 form is necessary only for those initially entering the Two-Track system.

 For more information: